-Recently we were called to a jobsite we had previously quoted on for replacing windows and sliding glass doors with Impact Resistant (IR) product.
+We were called to a jobsite we had previously quoted on for replacing windows and sliding glass doors with Impact Resistant (IR) product.

 The couple was distraught, and rightly so.

-- The drywall repair inside as the proper installation protocol for IR product that we follow causes disruption to the drywall surrounding all windows and doors.
+- the drywall repair inside as the proper installation protocol for IR product that we follow causes disruption to the drywall surrounding all windows and doors.

-- The painting of the drywall and removal and replacement of existing wallpaper.
+- the painting of the drywall and removal and replacement of existing wallpaper.

-- Re-installation of the window treatments that were removed to accommodate the new installation.
+- re-installation of the window treatments that were removed to accommodate the new installation.

 While we felt badly for this family, we declined to assist, mainly due to the liability of the installation.
-We are not evaluating the installation, only that if the contractor did not demonstrate the integrity to advise the Owners what was not included, or that other work needed to be performed, we could not be sure of the quality of the installation–were the correct sealants used and were they properly applied; were the windows seated and secured properly; was there mold existing inside the walls of openings that had presented as leaking.
+We are not evaluating the installation, only that if the contractor did not demonstrate the integrity to advise the Owners what was not included, or what other work needed to be performed; we could not be sure of the quality of the installation--were the correct sealants used and were they properly applied; were the windows seated and secured properly; was there mold existing inside the walls of openings that had presented as leaking.
 Any further problems with the window installation could have included our Company in the dispute, and it’s just not worth the liability risk and potential assault on our reputation.